[id] = OpenConnection(id, server$, port[, table])

 OpenConnection()should try to connect.
 In the first argument, you need to pass an identifier which is needed to refer to this connection later on.
 Alternatively, you can pass Nil as the first argument.
 In that case,

-OpenConnection()will select a vacant identifier automatically and return it to you.
+OpenConnection()will select an identifier automatically and return it to you.

 Once the connection is successfully established, you can use SendData() and ReceiveData() to communicate with the server.
 When you are finished you should call CloseConnection() to disconnect from the server.